biicode/docs/arduino/howto/arduino-configure-settings.rst

 How can I change my Arduino project properties?
 -----------------------------------------------

-Execute ``bii arduino:settings`` and fill the requested info with the new data:
+Execute ``bii arduino:settings`` to define your Arduino SDK, board and port:

 .. code-block:: bash